 Situated directly adjacent to the casino floor, the new food hall had to feel sophisticated and elevated, yet in sync with its neighbor.
-The creative brief was also for each of the 6 stations to feel uniquely “branded” through its material finishes, styling, and signage, yet retain a cohesive look and feel that united the entire space.
+Each of the 6 stations had to feel uniquely “branded” through their material finishes, styling, and signage, yet retain a cohesive look and feel that united the entire space.

 The design concept was inspired by the expressive, bold geometries of Brazilian modernist architect Lina Bo Bardi and urban Brazilian landscapes, with additional inspiration drawn from Andy Warhol and performance theatrics.
 The juxtaposition of organic gestures and lush greenery – a nod to the Southern Florida landscape – with the idea of Warhol’s Factory as an industrial framework for creativity informed how we conceived of the composition of the space.
 Strategic portal views help to frame guests’ line of sight and add a sense of discovery as they work their way across the floor, hopping from station to station.

 Guests have the opportunity to eat at six different food stations – Hot Dogs & Fries, Italian, Burgers, Asian, Healthy, and Breakfast Sandwiches – all operated by Ark Restaurant Group.
 Each station is positioned along a continuous ribbon volume that envelops the dining area, and is connected by an overhead walnut wood slat screen that touches down at the piers to separate each vendor.
 The slats of this screening element continue as an overhead feature, guiding guests on their pathway to the different eateries, and repeat around the entire site perimeter.